slowjams/AWS/Demystifying AWS.md

 * Network Load Balacner (`NLB`): TCP, UDP, TLS

-When a ELB is deployed into AZs, nodes are created and attached to those AZs, what you see it is an single ELB instance but behind the scene it consists of multiple ELB nodes,  it is configured with an `A` record that resolves to the multiple ELB nodes.
+When an ELB is deployed into AZs, nodes are created and attached to those AZs, what you see it is an single ELB instance but behind the scene it consists of multiple ELB nodes,  it is configured with an `A` record that resolves to the multiple ELB nodes.
 So the workflow is like:

                                                                             ┌─────────────────┐